Forget glamor, model Lily Cole wants tech for good to encourage women, girls

 "It is problematic in trying to get offline interaction, which is a big part of the mission," she said.

-With the tagline "We reimagine the planet one product at a time," the app lets people post requests and offers of "small favors" and matches posts with users based on friendships, location and interests "to make sharing easier."
+With the tagline "We reimagine the planet one product at a time" on the website, the app lets people post requests and offers of "small favors" and matches posts with users based on friendships, location and interests "to make sharing easier."

+Cole described Impossible People as like a "tinder for favors", referring to the dating app.

 A quick trawl of the app found one man offering to give visual design lessons, a musician seeking help with artwork for an album cover and a Chinese resident of Spain offering to help people practise their languages skills.